StatisticianLeboo/StatisticianLeboo.github.io/_posts/2022-08-07- Factorial Experiments.md

 to *S.aureus*

 ## Example 2
-In this example, my friend Gideon check out his LinkedIn page <https://www.linkedin.com/in/steve-gideons-b390761a1/> was performing an experiment title *Prevalence of Bovine Mastitis and their Anti-microbial Susceptibility Profile in London Ward, Nakuru County*
+In this example, my friend Gideon check out his [LinkedIn page]9(https://www.linkedin.com/in/steve-gideons-b390761a1/) was performing an experiment title *Prevalence of Bovine Mastitis and their Anti-microbial Susceptibility Profile in London Ward, Nakuru County*
 The objectives of the research were to determine the prevelence of mastitis, identify the most prevalent bacteria causing mastitis and determine their antimicrobial susceptibility profile.

 Bovine Mastitis is an inflammatory response of the udder tissue in mammary gland caused due to physical trauma or microorganism infections.
 It is considered the most common disease leading to economic loss in dairy industries due to reduced yield and poor quality of milk.
 (Henriques and Gomes, 2016)